kegiljarhus/shotshaper/README.rst

 License
 -------

-This software is released under the MIT license.
+This software is released under the GPL v3.0 license.
 See the LICENSE file for license rights and limitations.